ZYLCEE/ZYLCEE/README.md

 ⭐ *This profile will continue to grow as I learn, build, and improve.*
 ## 📌 Featured Project: Gourd Scanner (Flutter App)

 ### 📖 About This Repository

-This repository represents **one specific project** inside my GitHub account and serves as the **final project** for my Information Technology coursework.
+This repository contains **one complete and self-contained project** within my GitHub account and serves as the **final requirement** for my Bachelor of Science in Information Technology coursework.

-The **README.md** explains what the project is about, how it is organized, and what features the application provides.
-Inside this repository, you will find folders for source code, screenshots, image classes, and supporting files.
-This structure reflects how GitHub repositories are typically organized for real-world projects.
+The **README.md** file provides a comprehensive overview of the application, including its purpose, features, supported classes, and visual documentation.
+The repository is organized into folders for source code, screenshots, and image class samples, following common software development and GitHub repository standards.

 ---

-## 🌱 Current Project: Gourd Scanner
+## 🌱 Project Overview: Gourd Scanner

-**Gourd Scanner** is a mobile application developed using **Flutter**.
-It is an **image-based gourd and squash classification app** that helps users identify different types of gourds and squashes using a trained image recognition model.
+**Gourd Scanner** is a mobile application developed using **Flutter** that performs **image-based classification of gourds and squashes**.
+The application utilizes a trained image recognition model to identify different gourd and squash types from user-provided images.

-The app allows users to:
+The application allows users to:

-* 📷 Capture an image using the camera
+* 📷 Capture images using the device camera
-* 🖼 Upload an existing image from the gallery
+* 🖼 Upload existing images from the device gallery

-After scanning, the app displays:
+After processing an image, the application displays:

-* The predicted gourd/squash class
+* The predicted gourd or squash class
-* Confidence percentage of the prediction
+* The confidence percentage of the prediction
-* Scan analytics
+* Visual analytics summarizing detections
-* A history of previous scans
+* A record of previous scan results

-This project helped me practice Flutter UI development, basic machine learning integration, image handling, and organizing features into a clean and user-friendly mobile interface.
+This project demonstrates the application of Flutter UI development, image processing, basic machine learning integration, and proper organization of mobile application features into a clear and user-friendly interface.

 ---

-## 🎃 Gourd & Squash Classes Overview
+## 🎃 Supported Gourd and Squash Classes

-Below is an overview of the **gourd and squash classes** that Gourd Scanner can recognize.
-Each row includes the class name, a short description, and a sample image from the `Gourd_class` folder.
+The table below lists the **gourd and squash classes** that the Gourd Scanner application is capable of recognizing.
+Each entry includes a brief description and a representative sample image stored in the `Gourd_class` directory.

 <table>
 <tr>